BlueStaggo/moderner-beta/README.md

 ## Credits

-Thanks to icanttellyou for porting the mod to 1.21, 1.21.2 and NeoForge.
+Thanks to [icanttellyou](https://github.com/forkiesassds) for porting the mod to various platforms.

 In addition see Modern Beta credits [here](https://github.com/b3spectacled/modern-beta-fabric/wiki/Credits).